luigimattino/art-event-api/README.md

 Please note that the above output is an example, and the actual output will depend on the events stored in the database.

 ### 2. Events Detail
 This service returns all data related to a specific `id`.
 The `id` field in the example you provided is a unique identifier for the event.
 It is a string of characters that follows the format of a universally unique identifier (UUID), which is a standardized way of generating a 128-bit identifier that is guaranteed to be unique across all devices and all time.
 The UUID is typically represented as a string of 32 hexadecimal characters, separated by hyphens, in the format of 8-4-4-12.
-The id field is used to easily and specifically reference the event in question
+The id field is used to easily and specifically reference the event in question.

+#### Input
+- `lang` (optional) - a string representing the language in which the event details should be returned.
+The default language is Italian (it), other supported languages are English (en) and Chinese (zh).

 #### Output
 - A JSON array containing the following fields for each event: